kabupen/stamp/README.md

-# STatisc Analysis with Programming tools
+# STatiscal Analysis and Machine learnings with Programming tools

 welcome to stap repositry!